sidneywm/iconic-multiselect/README.md

 If set to `true`, the component will not inject its own CSS in the `<head>` tag.

 #### `data*`
-The component can be configured with data set directly in the option fields.
+The component can be configured with data set in the configuration fields.
 It must be an `Array` of `Objects`.

 #### `noData`
 Text to display if there is no data found in the `<select>` tag or in the data field.